supaorg/supa/docs/proposals/store-ops.md

 ## Benefits

-1. **Performance**: O(1) lookup for tree-specific operations via compound index
+1. **Correctness**: Each tree gets its own operations, enabling proper state restoration
-2. **Scalability**: Operations are distributed across trees rather than concentrated
+2. **Data Integrity**: Operations are applied to the correct trees during initialization
-3. **Flexibility**: Each tree can be managed independently
+3. **Proper Tree Isolation**: Each RepTree (space tree, conversation trees) maintains its own operation history
-4. **Memory Efficiency**: Only load operations for trees that are actively being used
+4. **Efficient Loading**: Only load operations for the specific tree being initialized
 5. **Clean Storage**: Minimal overhead with no additional metadata per operation

 ## Considerations